hey-kader/c/kader.wav/README.md

 * Things to consider:
     * The ```kader.metadata``` struct can be treated like a ```JSON```
-    * Refer to the "canonical wav format" diagram below when considering the endianness of each member
+    * Refer to the "canonical wave format" diagram below when considering the endianness of each member
     * Often times the ```kader.metadata.sub_chunk_a_id``` is a "JUNK" chunk.
 Thats not a problem!

 ![alt text](https://github.com/pablopenrose/c/blob/master/kader.wav/stack.gif?raw=true")